Thibaultfq/virtual-sports/src/posts/2025-08-27-governance-issues-virtual-sports-publication-PEH.md

 Virtual sports are increasingly developed into competitive sporting disciplines.
 For example, the UCI organises an [UCI Cycling Esports World Championship](https://www.uci.org/competition-hub/2025-uci-cycling-esports-world-championships/7yaBDFMwGaC5IMoH0tUAeh) while World Triathlon partners with SuperTri to host an [E World Triathlon Championship](https://triathlon.org/e-world-triathlon-championship).

 As these sports take place in hybrid environment, i.e. physical performances are translated into virtual platforms or games, new challenges from both sports and esports arise.
-The recently published study '["There are a lot of vulnerabilities still left": Governance Issues in Virtual Sports](https://doi.org/10.1016/j.peh.2025.100360)', part of the special issue [Integrity, Health and Governance Issues in Esports and Virtual Sports](https://www.sciencedirect.com/science/journal/22112669/vsi/107J7HTLKCW) in [Performance Enhancement & Health](https://www.sciencedirect.com/journal/performance-enhancement-and-health), dives into the governance issues that exists in competitive virtual sports (esports) anno 2024-2025.
+The recently published study '["There are a lot of vulnerabilities still left": Governance Issues in Virtual Sports](https://doi.org/10.1016/j.peh.2025.100360)' - part of the special issue [Integrity, Health and Governance Issues in Esports and Virtual Sports](https://www.sciencedirect.com/science/journal/22112669/vsi/107J7HTLKCW) in [Performance Enhancement & Health](https://www.sciencedirect.com/journal/performance-enhancement-and-health) - dives into the governance issues that exists in competitive virtual sports (esports) anno 2024-2025.

 Methodologically, we interviewed 16 key stakeholders in virtual cycling and virtual triathlon which mainly comprised international sport governing bodies (e.g. IOC), elite athletes, virtual platform developers, and esports content creators.

 # Four governance issues
-Our qualitative collective analysis yielded insights into four types of governance issues
+Our qualitative collective analysis yielded insights into four types of governance issues in virtual cycling and virtual triathlon.
 1. :pill: Doping
 2. :moneybag: Platform fragmentation and commercial interests
 3. :eyes: Transparency and open criteria